 Gas barbecue safety

 A barbecue is a great Australian tradition.
-To keep you safe and ensure your barbecue remains enjoyable following are four points to consider:
+However, gas barbecues can be dangerous if not correctly maintained.
+To keep you safe and ensure your barbecue remains enjoyable it is important to consider:

 Transporting the LP Gas cylinder

-Whether you are returning the gas cylinder for refilling or using the convenient exchange cylinders avoid transporting the cylinder in an enclosed space such as a boot.
-Most of us take the cylinder in the cabin of our vehicle, if you must, the cylinder should be transported in an upright position secured with a seat belt with an open window for ventilation.
+Avoid transporting the gas cylinder in an enclosed space such as a boot.
+If you must transport the cylinder in the cabin of your vehicle, the cylinder should be transported in an upright position, secured with a seat belt and with an open window for ventilation.

 Connecting the gas barbecue

 Most LP Gas barbecues are connected to a 9kg gas cylinder that has a left handed thread.
 Unscrew the sealing plug and retain it for later use.
 Check the male brass connection for a rubber nose or an “O” ring.
 These rubber seals enable the barbecue to be connected without the use of tools and can be hand tightened.
 Once tightened use a soapy water solution sprayed over this joint to ensure it is leak free; if bubbles occur on this joint, tighten it up further.

 Replacement rubber seals can be purchased from your local hardware store or any outdoor/recreational specialist store.

 Operating the gas barbecue

 Most gas barbecues are designed and approved for outdoor use only.
 When setting up the barbecue, select a position that is protected from wind.
 Only light the barbecue one burner at a time — some barbecues have a piezo igniter for this.
 The design of the barbecue will allow cross lighting of the next adjacent burner but even so, keep your face a distance away if you must look at the burners.
 Keep small children and pets away when cooking as the barbecue will be hot.